 In late-2018, Stewart Andersen was putting the finishing touches to his business plan.
 His idea was simple: fashionable football supporter t-shirts designed and printed in the UK.
-No silly price tags.
+No silly pricing.
 No new designs every season.
 Just an affordable way to support your local team.

 By November, Andersen had designed his t-shirt, built his website and registered his company.
 The only thing he still had to do was work out how to take payments online.